 If you are going to wear the traditional dirndl, make sure to tie the knot of your apron correctly.
 A knot tied on your left side means that you are single, where a knot tied on the right side means you are married or unavailable.
 A knot tied tied in the front centre means that you are a virgin (not sure you would want to advertise that fact) and a knot tied in the centre of your back means that you are widowed.
 You will see guys checking out where girls’ knots are tied, although how they remember which is which when they are drunk is anybody’s guess.

-What Shoes to Wear
+What Shoes to Wear with a Dirndl

 As girls we all know how important shoes can be to perfect an outfit and Oktoberfest is no different.
 You will often see girls wearing high heeled shoes and boots in an attempt to “dress up” their dirndl even more.